maddybruster/hugo-blog-with-cms/content/posts/what-in-me-is-dark/index.md

 sort_order: 1
 image: whatinmeisdark.png
 ---
-A highly original hybrid of literary criticism and political history, telling of the enduring, surprising and ever-evolving relevance of Milton’s epic poem through the scandalous life of its creator and the revolutionary lives that were influenced by it.
+A highly original hybrid of literary criticism and political history, *What in Me Is Dark* tells the story of the enduring, surprising, and ever-evolving relevance of Milton’s epic poem through the scandalous life of its creator and the revolutionary lives that were influenced by it.
 Astra House, 2023.

 * "What Satan’s Biographer Can Teach Us About Tyranny and Resistance": review by Ed Simon in the *[New York Times Book Review](<>)*
 * "A Milton for All Seasons": review by Catherine Nicholson in the *[New York Review of Books](<>)*